Trust is the foundation of everything!

-My tribe, aka friends and family, trust each other to be honest about ourselves in a way that illuminates who we are.
+My tribe, aka friends and family, trusts each other to be honest about ourselves in a way that illuminates who we are.
 We also challenge each other to become better human beings.

-My team trusts that I respect them for their learned and natural talents and their expert opinion that will design the best solution to a problem.
+My team trusts that I respect their learned and innate talents, as well as their expert opinions, which will help design the best solution to a problem.

 For any of these relationships to be successful, but most importantly meaningful, it must be anchored in openness and trust.

 So, as a leader, what does building trust look like in the workplace?
 First, it requires acknowledging that we are all human and unique in our own way.
 We are perfectly imperfect and will make mistakes, need corrective actions, but those experiences become learned lessons.
-That we, based on a detailed evaluation in the hiring process (you know that I have to mention this), are like-minded about purpose regardless of having different views and opinions.
-Once this is understood you can take deliberate actions in building trustworthy relationships at work.
+That we are like-minded about purpose, despite having different experiences, approaches, and opinions.
+Once this is understood, you can take deliberate actions in building trustworthy relationships at work.

 Here are 4 quick tips:

-Be mindful of your words (or speech) and actions.
-As leaders we can make the mistake of undermining or being dismissive of another team member due to differences of opinions, prioritizing what is urgent, stress from managing up, the list can go on.
-Based on self-awareness or reflection (and how you may have been perceived), you can identify the mistake from observing how the team’s affect and participation shifts.
+Be mindful of your words and actions.
+As leaders, we can make the mistake of undermining or being dismissive of another team member due to differences of opinion, prioritizing what is urgent, stress from managing up, and the list can go on.
+Based on self-awareness or reflection (how you may have been perceived), you can identify the mistake from observing how the team’s affect and engagement shift.
 Once identified, own that mistake.
 Then name the intent behind the action to all who were impacted by your decision.
 This level of vulnerability will create a space to talk openly and be authentic.
 Apologies can’t hurt!

 Saying “I trust you” goes a long way in building your team’s confidence.
 These three words with advisory support (not micromanagement), states that you trust their work, judgement, and accountability.
 This statement is earned through credibility.

 Do as you say, and consistently follow through.
 Words have greater meaning when they are coupled with action.
 If you say you will do it, do it!
 This shows accountability and allows your team to trust that what you say will happen.
-Your team will follow practices that are modeled from your leadership -- good and bad, so follow through on expectations!
+Your team will follow practices modeled by your leadership, both good and bad, so be sure to follow through on expectations!

 Invest in your team’s development.
 Invest in professional development to build a specific skill, or mentor/sponsor someone on your team.
 You are advocating for someone in a selfless way that empowers that person and team.
 This establishes loyalty.

-As with any other relationship, establishing trust at work takes practice and time.
-The more intentional you are, the more you remove fear and judgment to increase engagement and productivity.
-And if you are questioning my reflection about trust and openness, then you may need to look in the mirror to see if you are trustworthy.
+As with any other relationship, establishing trust in the workplace takes practice, consistency, and time.
+The more intentional you are, the more you remove fear and judgment, thereby increasing engagement and productivity.

 Comments